 What Is Internal Data?

 Internal data is information, statistics, and trends that organizations discover through their operations.
-It includes facts and figures that companies pull from internal databases, software, customers, and reports.
+It includes facts and figures that companies pull from internal databases, software, customers, decision-making, and reports.

 Internal data may include the following:

-- sales trends
+- sales trends and metrics

 - customer habits